Gojus1/Http-Https-Header-Checker/README.md

 ![Preview](img.png)
 ---

-## 🧩 Features
+## Features

-- ✅ Supports both HTTP and HTTPS protocols
+-  Supports both HTTP and HTTPS protocols
-- ✅ Lets users select specific headers to view
+-  Lets users select specific headers to view
-- ✅ Checkbox interface with "Select All" and "Deselect All"
+-  Checkbox interface with "Select All" and "Deselect All"
-- ✅ Built-in header filtering (only includes selected ones)
+-  Built-in header filtering (only includes selected ones)
-- ✅ Clear and modern JavaFX GUI
+-  Clear and modern JavaFX GUI
-- ✅ Manual socket handling (no `HttpURLConnection` or third-party libraries)
+-  Manual socket handling (no `HttpURLConnection` or third-party libraries)

 ---
-## 🚀 How to Run
+##  How to Run

-### 🔧 Requirements
+###  Requirements

 - Java 17 or newer
 - JavaFX SDK
-- An IDE (like IntelliJ or Eclipse) **or** build with Maven
+- An IDE (recommend IntelliJ)

-### 🛠️ Run in IntelliJ

-1. Clone or download the project
-2. Ensure JavaFX SDK is properly added to your project dependencies
-3. Run the `GUI.java` class (this is your main JavaFX application)

 ---

-## 🧠 How It Works
+##  How It Works

 - The program parses the URL input by the user
 - It decides whether to open a secure `SSLSocket` (for HTTPS) or a normal `Socket` (for HTTP)
 - It sends a custom `HEAD` request to the server
 - The response is parsed line-by-line, and only headers selected by the user are shown
 - Headers are filtered using either exact name matching or regex

----

-## 📁 Project Structure